The History of Electric Bikes

 From Then Until Now

 The early 90’s saw the re-invention of the electric bicycle and in the early 2000’s ebike became the term to be using.
-Now we’re seeing an ebike revolution as their popularity has steadily grown for close to 20 years, with no current sign of abating!
-130 years after the safety bicycle began the first bicycle craze, you could say that we are now entering the world’s first ebike craze as people in the 21st Century clammer to get themselves one of these trendy, environmentally friendly modes of transport.
+Thanks to the many benefits offered by ebikes and various new accessories, we’re seeing an ebike revolution as their popularity has steadily grown for close to 20 years, with no current sign of abating!
+130 years after the safety bicycle began the first bicycle craze, you could say that we are now entering a worldwide ebike craze as people in the 21st Century clamor to get themselves one of these trendy, environmentally friendly modes of transport.